charlesneimog/pd4web/docs/patch.md

 ### <h3 style="text-align: center"><b>Common Browser Console Erros</b></h3>
 ---------------------

-After you compile your patch, you should check if there is some error in the browser console.
+After you compile your patch, you should check if there is some error in the browser console, use:

+* ++ctrl+alt+i++ :fontawesome-brands-windows: or :fontawesome-brands-linux:.
+* ++cmd+alt+i++ :fontawesome-brands-apple:.

 Below we show some of the common erros that we find when compiling our patches.

 === "Memory"